Like many areas of science, neurogenesis is one where little work has been done looking at sex differences.

 Neurogenesis is the process where new neurons are formed in the brain, which happens in the adult hippocampus.
 Previous research in this area has largely focused on male subjects, which has prevented researchers from understanding how this process might differ in females.

-In a new paper, Dr. Liisa Galea (pictured) and Shunya Yagi (pictured below, back left in blue shirt), a PhD Candidate in Neuroscience, found there is in fact a difference in the regulation of neurogenesis in the hippocampus between male and female rats.
+In a new paper, Dr. Liisa Galea (pictured) and Shunya Yagi, a PhD Candidate in Neuroscience, found there is in fact a difference in the regulation of neurogenesis in the hippocampus between male and female rats.

 “The majority of studies that use both males and females aren’t actually analyzing by sex, which is very problematic because it means we’re missing out on important distinctions,” says Dr. Liisa Galea, DMCBH researcher and Professor in the Department of Psychology.
 “As a researcher interested in sex differences, I wasn’t even convinced that we’d see any differences in neurogenesis between males and females and yet we found some significant ones, which goes to show just how essential it is to take sex into consideration.”

 The study—which was part one of first author Shunya Yagi’s PhD thesis—looked at two-month-old rats (equivalent to young adults in humans) and compared the trajectory and maturation rate of adult-born neurons over the course of three weeks.
 This was done by injecting dye into dividing cells and following them over time so see how they changed.

 The team found that while new neurons reached the same level of maturation at the end of a three-week period, males got to this end point much faster.
 Males also had a different trajectory, with an early and fast uptake, followed by a rapid decline in new neurons.
 Females, on the other hand, had a more “slow and steady” approach to neurogenesis.